Jackson Apple Festival

-The Jackson County Apple Festival is an annual festival dedicated to the apple held in Jackson, Ohio, United States.
+The Jackson Apple Festival, formerly known as the Jackson County Apple Festival, is an annual festival dedicated to the apple held in Jackson, Ohio, United States.
 The festival was created to promote Jackson County's leading agricultural product, which at the time was grown by over forty farms in the area.

 Dates

 The Apple Festival is held on the third weekend in September.
 The festival starts at noon on Tuesday and ends on Saturday night.

 Locations

+The Apple Water Tower is a Jackson landmark honoring the apple festival.

 Starting on the Saturday before the festival, downtown streets (Broadway St. between Water St. and Walnut St.; Main St. between Columbia St. and Portsmouth St.; and Pearl St. between Church St. and Portsmouth St.) are closed in Jackson.
 They are reopened by 5:00 pm on Sunday.

 History

 In the spring of 1937, a group of members from the Jackson Chamber of Commerce decided to create a festival that would help promote the county's leading industry.

 The Apple Festival has been held annually since 1937, but was silenced from 1942 to 1945 during World War II & 2020 caused by COVID-19 pandemic.

+Since 2013, the festival has been run by Jackson Area Festivals & Events (JAFE), a non-profit organization.